Why two wedding photographers?

 The difference between a duo and a photographer plus second shooter

-So two full-time photographers
+So two full-fledged wedding photographers

 Keep in mind that not all second shooters can or want to take responsibility for an essential part of your reportage.
 At the same time, there are some very good second shooters.
 However, we are, in our case, both full time photographers.
 We both photograph separate weddings, although we prefer to work together for the reasons above.
 So when arranging your duo wedding photography, make sure you have two photographers who can work independently.